 Among many other reasons to learn Morse code, having the ability to communicate even a few words without speaking could easily be the difference between life and death.

 This guide aims to teach you how to blink Morse code for SOS and provide you with a few methods of furthering your Morse code blinking skills!
-At the end you’ll understand why learning Morse code is still important today!
+By the end, you’ll understand why learning Morse code is still important today!

 Let’s get to it!

 Other Awesome Morse Code Guides:

 Two basic signals help make up the entire Morse Code Alphabet— dots and dashes.

 The dots are symbolized by periods and represent a quick and rapid signal.